 Instructor I: Instructional Methodology

-Class Size: 20 maximum
+• Duration: 40 hours Max Class Size: 20

 Designed For:

-• Individuals preparing for roles as college-level fire instructors
+• Aspiring college-level fire instructors

 • Company Officers